micahriggan/blog/blogging-from-github/template.md

 Once I've finished my post, I move the folder up a directory, and add a reference to it in the top level [template.md](../template.md) file

+## Posting to dev.to
+After pushing everything up to github, I copy the markdown, and find all relative links, and replace them with absolute links to the github repo.

+Now all my pictures and links should work.

 ![](toplevel.png)